 People with chronic abdominal pain may also have other symptoms, depending on the cause.

 Usually by the time abdominal pain has been present for 3 months or more, people have been evaluated by a doctor, and typical disorders that cause abdominal pain (see Acute Abdominal Pain Acute Abdominal Pain Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
 The pain may be the only sign of the need for surgery... read more ) have already been identified.
-If people have been evaluated and the cause has not been identified by this time, only about 10% of them have a specific physical disorder (see Table: Physical Causes and Features of Chronic Abdominal Pain Physical Causes and Features of Chronic Abdominal Pain Chronic abdominal pain is pain that is present for more than 3 months.
-It may be present all the time (chronic) or come and go (recurring).
-Chronic abdominal pain usually occurs in children... read more ).
-The remaining 90% have what is called functional abdominal pain.
+If people have been evaluated and the cause has not been identified by this time, only about 10% of them have a specific physical disorder (see Table: Physical Causes and Features of Chronic Abdominal Pain Physical Causes and Features of Chronic Abdominal Pain ).
+The remaining 90% have what is called centrally mediated abdominal pain syndrome (previously known as functional abdominal pain).

-Functional abdominal pain is real pain that exists for more than 6 months and occurs with no evidence of a specific physical disorder or other gastrointestinal problem (for example, peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
+Centrally mediated abdominal pain syndrome causes real pain that exists for more than 6 months and occurs with no evidence of a specific physical disorder or other gastrointestinal problem (for example, peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from Helicobacter pylori... read more ).
-It is also not related to a drug or a toxin.
-When functional abdominal pain occurs in people who have altered bowel habits, it is called irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
+It is also not related to a drug or a toxin and does not alter bowel habits (such as constipation or diarrhea).
+When abdominal pain occurs in people who have altered bowel habits, it is called irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
 Symptoms vary but often include lower abdominal pain, bloating... read more (IBS).
-Functional pain can be severe and typically interferes with the person's life.
+The pain can be severe and typically interferes with the person's life.
 Exactly what causes the pain is unknown.
-But the nerves of the digestive tract may become oversensitive to sensations (such as normal movements of the digestive tract), which do not bother most people.
-Genetic factors, life stresses, personality, social situations, and underlying mental disorders (such as depression or anxiety) may all contribute to functional pain.
+But the nerves of the digestive tract and brain-gut axis may become oversensitive to sensations (such as normal movements of the digestive tract), which do not bother most people.
+Genetic factors, life stresses, personality, social situations, and underlying mental disorders (such as depression or anxiety) may all contribute to the pain.
 Chronic abdominal pain in children may be related to a need for attention (as when a sibling is born or the family moves), the stress of starting school, lactose intolerance Lactose Intolerance Lactose intolerance is the inability to digest the sugar lactose because of a lack of the digestive enzyme lactase, leading to diarrhea and abdominal cramping.
 Lactose intolerance is caused... read more , or sometimes child abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
 Child abuse is doing harmful things to children.
 Some factors that increase the risk of child neglect and abuse are poverty, drug... read more .

-Many physical disorders cause chronic abdominal pain (see Table: Physical Causes and Features of Chronic Abdominal Pain Physical Causes and Features of Chronic Abdominal Pain Chronic abdominal pain is pain that is present for more than 3 months.
-It may be present all the time (chronic) or come and go (recurring).
-Chronic abdominal pain usually occurs in children... read more ).
+Many physical disorders cause chronic abdominal pain (see Table: Physical Causes and Features of Chronic Abdominal Pain Physical Causes and Features of Chronic Abdominal Pain ).
 The most common causes vary by age.

 In children, the most common causes are